There are several different levels to this optimisation and I will go into each one in turn.

 PNG24 - 24-bit Portable Network Graphics

 PNG24 is an improved version of PNG8 which supports 24-bits.
 This means that it is not limited to 256 colours and uses a true colour palette.
-PNG24 is the only file format to use a true alpha mask, as opposed to single bit transparency.
-Single bit transparency is where a pixel is either a colour or transparent.
+PNG24 is the only file format to use a true alpha mask, as opposed to single-bit transparency.
+Single bit transparency is where a pixel is either colour or transparent.
 Alpha mask means that a pixel can be any colour, and also a percentage of opacity.
 This gives a much higher quality image, but at the expense of higher image formats.

 PNG24 should be used when the alpha is required, such as logos, icons and any other image that requires alpha transparency.

 JPEG - Joint Photographic Experts Group